Tasnia16EEE/Tasnia16EEE/README.md

 ## Hi there, I'm Tasnia Sultana 👋

-🚀 About Me
+### 🚀 About Me

 I'm a Machine Learning Engineer based in the USA, passionate about building scalable and responsible AI solutions for edge devices.
 I love learning new things and am always looking for new challenges.

-😎 Pursuing Master’s in Computer Science & Systems
+😎 Pursuing a Master’s in Computer Science & Systems, conducting research on small multimodal large language model deployment for the medical domain, with a focus on edge devices.

-✔️ Completed Bachelor’s in Electrical & Electronic Engineering
+✔️ Completed a Bachelor’s in Electrical & Electronic Engineering, with hands-on experience in semiconductor device fabrication, computer architecture, and micro-electro-mechanical systems (MEMS).

 🔭 I’m currently working on on-device ML, responsible and trustworthy AI.